hkevin01/brain-computer-compression/docs/test_plan.md

 - Remove obsolete tests and add new ones for bug fixes.
 - Periodically review coverage and test effectiveness.

+## Continuous Improvement and Maintenance

+- **Expanding Test Coverage:** New features, edge cases, and user-reported issues are continuously added to the test suite.
+- **Validation:** All new code is validated with unit, integration, and end-to-end tests before release.
+- **Feedback-Driven Testing:** User and stakeholder feedback is used to identify new test scenarios and improve reliability.
+- **Documentation and Changelogs:** All test-related changes and results are logged in `CHANGELOG.md`, with plans and progress tracked in `project_plan.md` and `test_plan.md`.
+- **Community Engagement:** Feedback is welcomed via GitHub Issues, Discussions, and email, and is used to guide future testing priorities.

+For details on recent test results and ongoing plans, see the changelog and project plan.
+Ongoing feedback and contributions help ensure the toolkit remains reliable and robust for all users.

 ---

 _Last updated: {{DATE}}_